• Skip to primary navigation

 • Contact

-You are here: Home / Recipes / How To / Homemade Cashew Milk Recipe
+You are here: Home / Recipes / Drinks / 5 Minute Homemade Cashew Milk Recipe

 This post may contain affiliate links.
 Please read my affiliate policy.

 Rich, creamy, dairy-free, this cashew milk easy to make and it needs no straining (a triumph!)!
-This Homemade Cashew Milk Recipe is my go-to milk for every day, perfect to enjoy alone or in sweet and savory recipes.
+Made in a high speed blender, this Homemade Cashew Milk Recipe is my go-to milk for every day, perfect to enjoy simply or in sweet and savory recipes.
 This recipe is vegetarian, vegan and gluten free.

 Ingredients for homemade cashew milk recipe.